 A student must satisfactorily complete seven (7) hours by end of the first year.
-Any student whose performance at the end of the first year or two semesters is below a cumulative average of 1.00 · 1.99 will be dismissed.
+Any student whose performance at the end of the first year or two semesters is below a cumulative average of 1.00 - 1.99 will be dismissed.
 A student must satisfactorily complete 14 hours by the end of the second year, at which time the student whose performance is not the cumulative average of 2.00, will be dismissed.
 A 2.00 average must be maintained for the duration of the student's stay at the institution.
-A student must satisfactorily complete 28 hours by the end of the third year, and 56 hours by the end of the fourth year, and 90 hours by the end of the fifth year, to show satisfactory progress.
+A student must satisfactorily complete 28 hours by the end of the third year, and 56 hours by the end of the fifth year, to show satisfactory progress.
 However, a student is eligible for financial aid only for the first sememster of the fifth year.